unrealwork/atsd-use-cases/Support/Moving-Avg/README.md

 described above, such aggregation would not only be unhelpful, but most likely detrimental to the desired outcome, which is dependant on current trends.

-The passenger emplanement data, aggregated annually is shown below:
+The passenger enplanement data, aggregated annually is shown below:

 **Figure 1.3**: LGA and JFK Passenger Enplanement Data (1997-2015)